-After calling XBind(), two or more Icon window values can write to the same system window.
-The cursor location is associated with the window and not the graphics context, so writing to one window and then the other produces concatenated (rather than overlapping) output by default.
-Closing one of those window values removes the system window from the screen but does not close the logical window; at that point the remaining binding references an invisible pixmap.
-The logical window closes after the last binding associated with it closes.
+After calling XBind(), two or more Icon window values can write to the same canvas (Figure 2).
+The cursor location is associated with the canvas and not the graphics context, so writing to one window and then the other produces concatenated (rather than overlapping) output by default.
+Closing one of those window values removes the canvas from the screen but does not destroy its contents; at that point the remaining binding references an invisible pixmap.
+The canvas is destroyed after the last binding associated with it closes.